Mosqlimate-project/Data-platform/mkdocs/docs/index.md

 ## Usage
 Detailed usage instructions with code examples can be found in the specific documentation of each of the API endpoint.
-For uploading  models and predictions into the platform, an account is required.
+For request data from the platform an account is required (see [Authorization](/docs/uid-key)).
-We encourage all users to register anyway so that we have an idea of who is using the platform, and target our development efforts to the needs of this community of practice.